sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    13. Elkies-Watkins over number fields -- post what code you have by the end of the week.

    14. Implement a $2$-torsion rank function over number fields.
-Easy one-liner!
-Jamie?
+Jamie is working on this: #9371.

    15. Given an elliptic curves defined over $K$, determine whether it is isomorphic over $K$ to a curves defined over $\mathbb{Q}$.
 [Get the j_invariant, decide if it is rational, if so construct a curve over Q with that j-invariant, base change itback to K, and test for the quadratic twist.
 All these steps are implemented already.
 See attached example [[attachment:eg.sage]] ]